blackstork-io/fabric/docs/plugins/misp/publishers/misp_event_reports.md

   # For example:
   name = "some string"

-  # Required string.
+  # Optional string.
   # Must be one of: "0", "1", "2", "3", "4", "5"
-  # Must be non-empty
-  # For example:
+  # Default value:
-  distribution = "some string"
+  distribution = null

   # Optional string.
   # Default value: